edamame852/the-docs/docs/coding-practices/CCNA/lessons/lesson_2.md

     - Determining Root Bridge, Root Port, Designated port !
         - Step 1: How to find Root Bridge?
             - Method: Determined by lower Bridge ID (Bridge ID = Priority Value + MAC address).
-In total there are 2 ways
+In total there are 2 steps
                 - Lowest priority value (default priority value = 32768)
                 - Lowest MAC address value
             - Please locate Bridge ID with `sh version` or `sh spanning-tree` on previlaged level
             - The other bridge that's not root is regarded as non-root bridge
             - Example for determining the root bridge by priority values:
             - ![](../../../../../assets/images/ccna/lesson2/lesson_2_stp_1.jpg)

         - Step 2: How to find the (already forwarding state) Root ports in the non-root brdiges
-            - Method: There are 4 ways.
+            - Method: There are 4 steps.
                 - Lowest cumulative path cost towards the root bridge (1Gbps = 4 for short-mode STP/ 20,000 for short-mode STP)
                     - For example:
                     - ![](../../../../../assets/images/ccna/lesson2/lesson_2_stp_2.jpg)